medialab/aime-core/presentation.md

 ===

-MANYLINES POM

-===

 ## From philosophy to history: a slightly different use-case

-1. *find the connections* between people, pictures, letters and official documents dealing with the *European Integration process*
+1. *find the connections* between people in pictures, letters and official documents dealing with the *European Integration process*

-1. Integrate graph databases and graph visualizations in the existing workflow and research practices.
+1. Integrate the *existing workflow*: exploration, data curation, publication